 Allen Annis has served as our Senior Vice President, Research, since November 2018.
 Dr. Annis joined our company in November 2007 and served as our Senior Director, Biophysical and Analytical Technology, from November 2007 to September 2009, and as our Vice President of Research from September 2009 to November 2018.
-Previously, Dr. Annis served as Director of Technology Development at the Schering-Plough Research Institute in Cambridge, MA, and prior to that he was Vice President of New Technologies at NeoGenesis Pharmaceuticals, which was acquired by Schering in 2005.
-While at NeoGenesis, Dr. Annis co-developed its core drug discovery platform, the affinity selection-mass spectrometry-based Automated Ligand Identification System (ALIS).
-Dr. Annis authored several patents and publications that describe the ALIS technology, and invented many novel techniques that use ALIS to study protein-drug interactions.
+Previously, Dr. Annis served as Director of Technology Development at Schering-Plough Research Institute, and as Vice President of New Technologies at NeoGenesis Pharmaceuticals, Inc. While at NeoGenesis, Dr. Annis co-developed the company’s core drug discovery platform, the affinity selection-mass spectrometry-based Automated Ligand Identification System, or ALIS.
+Dr. Annis authored the key patents and publications that describe the ALIS technology and invented novel ALIS-based techniques to study protein-drug interactions.
 Dr. Annis received a M.A. and Ph.D. in chemistry from Harvard University, and a B.S. in chemistry from Georgia Institute of Technology.

 Reinhard Ambros has served as a member of our board of directors since June 2013.
-Since August 2005, Dr. Ambros has served as global head of Novartis Venture Funds, a venture fund that invests in life sciences companies.
-He previously served as head of group strategic planning for Novartis Corporation, a multinational pharmaceutical company, from 2001 until 2005, and as global head of business development and licensing for cardiovascular and metabolic diseases at Novartis Pharma AG.
+Dr. Ambros retired from Novartis Venture Funds after serving as global head from August 2005 until September 2017.
+He previously served as head of group strategic planning for Novartis AG, a multinational pharmaceutical company, from 2001 until 2005, and as global head of business development and licensing for cardiovascular and metabolic diseases at Novartis Pharma AG.
 Dr. Ambros received an M.S. from the University of Regensburg, Germany, and a Ph.D. in medicinal chemistry and pharmacology from the University of Regensburg, Germany.

 John McArthur has served as a member of our board of directors since April 2011.
 Since 1995, Dr. McArthur has served as the George F. Baker professor of business administration emeritus and dean emeritus at Harvard Business School.
 From 1980 until 1995, he served as dean of the faculty at Harvard Business School.
 Prior to that, Dr. McArthur was a member of the faculty at Harvard Business School since 1962.
 Since 1999, Dr. McArthur has served as a member of the board of directors of Koç Holding, A.S., a multinational industrial conglomerate.
 From 1995 to 2005, Dr. McArthur served as senior advisor to the president of The World Bank.
 Dr. McArthur formerly served as chair of Brigham and Women’s Hospital.
 He received a B.C. from the University of British Columbia and an M.B.A. and Ph.D. from Harvard Business School.

 Jodie Morrison has served as a member of our board of directors since June 2017.
 Since February 2019, Ms. Morrison has served as chief executive officer of Cadent Therapeutics, Inc., a privately held biotechnology company.
 From April 2018 to December 2018, Ms. Morrison served as interim chief executive officer of Keryx Biopharmaceuticals, Inc., a biopharmaceutical company.
 From May 2017 to July 2018, Ms. Morrison provided independent consulting services to venture capital, biotechnology and pharmaceutical companies, including serving as acting chief operating officer of Syntimmune, Inc., a clinical-stage biotechnology company, from January 2018 to July 2018, and also serving as president and chief executive officer of eGenesis, Inc., a private life sciences company, from September 2017 to November 2017.
 Previously, Ms. Morrison served as the president and chief executive officer of Tokai Pharmaceuticals, Inc, now Novus Therapeutics, Inc., or Novus, a biopharmaceutical company, from March 2013 until May 2017.
-From December 2006 until March 2013, Ms. Morrison held other senior positions with Novus, including chief operating officer, head of clinical affairs and program operations and vice president of clinical affairs and program operations.
+From December 2006 until March 2013, Ms. Morrison held other senior positions with Tokai, including chief operating officer, head of clinical affairs and program operations and vice president of clinical affairs and program operations.
 Prior to joining Novus, Ms. Morrison served as director of clinical operations and medical affairs at Dyax Corporation, or Dyax.
-Prior to joining Dyax, Ms. Morrison held clinical management positions at both Curis, Inc. and at Diacrin, Inc. In addition to serving on the board of directors of Cadent, Ms. Morrison serves as a member of the board of directors of Akebia Therapeutics, Inc. Ms. Morrison previously served on the board of directors of Keryx Biopharmaceuticals, Inc., a commercial stage biopharmaceutical company, since June 2016 and Novus since March 2013.
+Prior to joining Dyax, Ms. Morrison held clinical management positions at both Curis, Inc. and at Diacrin, Inc. In addition to serving on the board of directors of Cadent, Ms. Morrison serves as a member of the board of directors of Akebia Therapeutics, Inc. Ms. Morrison previously served on the board of directors of Keryx Biopharmaceuticals, Inc., prior to its merger with Akebia, and on the board of directors of Novus Therapeutics.
 Ms. Morrison received a B.A. in neuroscience from Mount Holyoke College, her clinical research certification from the Boston University School of Medicine and her business training through the Greater Boston Executive Program at the MIT Sloan School of Management.